roman-milk/roman-milk.github.io/revenge-nerd.md

  Brandon sighed.
 "You will go right now and find a pussy to munch and won't come home until you have found one."

  "Please, no more," she pleaded, immediately regretting her defiance.
-Report_Story #3